pacificclimate/station-data-portal-backend/README.md

 [Station Data Portal](https://github.com/pacificclimate/station-data-portal)
 app, but it is not particularly tuned to this app.

-At present, this service provides only metadata.
-Actual data downloads from the database are provided by an instance of the PDP backend.
+At present, this service provides only metadata. _Data_ download services are provided by an instance of the PDP backend.

 ## Documentation